alexandreroberts/alexandreroberts.github.io/index.md

 Claudia Rapp, Emilio Bonfiglio, and Ekaterini Mitsiou (Vienna University Press through Vandenhoeck \& Ruprecht, forthcoming).

-"A Re-Translation of Basil's Hexaemeral Homilies by ʿAbdallāh ibn al-Faḍl of Antioch," in
+"[A Re-Translation of Basil's Hexaemeral Homilies by ʿAbdallāh ibn al-Faḍl of Antioch][Roberts-2020-Re-Translation]," chapter 7 in
 *Patristic Literature in Arabic Translations*, ed.
 Barbara Roggema and Alexander Treiger,
-Arabic Christianity 2
+Arabic Christianity: Texts and Studies 2
-(Leiden: Brill,
+(Leiden: Brill, 2020), 198--240.
-forthcoming 2019).

 "[Being a Sabian at Court in Tenth-Century Baghdad][Roberts-2017-JAOS-Sabians]," *Journal of the American Oriental Society* 137.2 (2017): 253–277.